New York Pass and tourist cards: complete guide 2026

 You have a catalog with over 100 attractions and experiences included.

-Once you choose the duration of the pass, you can see as many attractions as you want, included in the catalog.
+Once you choose the duration, you can see as many attractions as you want, included in the catalog.

-The pass is activated on your first visit to one of the included attractions, and from that point you have the consecutive days you choose to visit anything you want.
+The pass is activated on your first visit to one of the included attractions, and from that moment you have the consecutive days you choose to visit anything you want.

-New York Pass considers validity based on the entire calendar day, not a 24-hour period.
-So if you visit the first attraction in the afternoon and activate the pass, the first day will expire at midnight of the same day, losing part of the first day.
+The validity of the card is based on the entire calendar day, not a 24-hour period.
+So if you visit the first attraction in the afternoon while simultaneously activating the pass, the first day will expire at midnight of the same day, losing part of the first day.

-Therefore, in case you arrive in the city in the afternoon or later, consider activating it on the next day to avoid wasting a day of validity.
+Therefore, in case you arrive in the city in the afternoon or later, consider activating it on the next day so as not to waste a day of validity.

 During the validity, you can visit all included attractions, only once each.

-Learn about and purchase the New York PassBenefits of using the New York Pass
+Learn about and purchase the New York PassBenefits of the New York Pass

-New York Pass not surprisingly is the statistically most chosen tourist card for New York City for those visiting the Big Apple.
+It is no coincidence that New York Pass is the statistically most chosen option for people visiting the Big Apple.

-- a very large catalog of included attractions, hard to want to do or see anything that is not included in New York Pass
+- a very large catalog of attractions included, hard to want to do or see something that is not included in this tool

 - the savings: the more things you see, the greater the savings.
 As we will see in a moment, this pass saves huge amounts of money, compared to the same visit without the use of a pass.

-- Reliability: it has been a best-selling pass for many years.
-Therefore reliable even if purchased in advance, and it is a card that will never give you any problems.
+- Reliability: it is best-selling, for many years.
+Therefore reliable even if purchased in advance, it will never give you any problems.

 What to see with the New York Pass